 Evaluation Criteria Description Mine/Quarry Reclamation Forest Fertilization Land Improvement Direct Land Application BGM/Composting/Soil- Product Fuel for Combustion/Incineration (Off-Site) Pyrolysis (On- Site) Gasification (On-Site) and a noise abatement system would be designed as the bagging protocol is developed. located far from population centres.
-Estimated Truck Traffic Truck traffic associate Approximately or • 1 ociated with transport of : tely one truck every nine cks each year) Air Emissions and Dust Generally low potentia al for particulate a air emissions/dus t.
-Minimal air emissions/dust d treatment systems at facility, treatment systems need to b though residues fi Contaminant mass balance Potential accumulation of contaminants.
-However, class A biosolids have undergone contaminant reduction processes as per OMRR quality standards.
-Contaminants have shown to be reduced through thermal processing.
-However, the level of reduction and ultimate environmental fate are still under investigation.
-Environmental Sustainability Production of value derived products e.g., biochar, biocrude, etc. context of land-applic significantly reduced due to resser methane/nitrods- ide emissions, carbon sequestration into soil, and offset usage of synthetic fertilizers. comparison to alternative beneficial use options, psolids application to degraded areas (mines, arries, forests, lands, etc.) presents the lowest tential for GHG emission reduction.
+Estimated Truck Traffic Truck traffic associate Approximately or • Truck traffic associated with transport of biochar from site: - Approximately one truck every nine days (41 trucks each year) Air Emissions and Dust Generally low potentia al for particulate a ir emissions/dust Minimal air emissions/dust d treatment systems at facility treatment systems need to b though residues fi Contaminant mass balance Potential accumulation However, class A bios n to be reduced through thermal processing. ction and ultimate environmental fate are still Environmental Sustainability Production of value derived products e.g., biochar, biocrude, etc. context of land-application Biosolids may be considered a fertilizer product derived from a waste stream in context of land-application, with the added benefit of reducing the need for end intensive synthetic fertilizer production.
 Produces BGM, compost, soil-products which may be beneficially re-used in various applications and reduces the need for energy-intensive synthetic fertilizer production.
 Produces energy which may be beneficially re-used for electricity/heating applications assuming nearby end-users.
 Produces steam, syngas, , and bio-oil, which can be beneficially re- used in various applications such as heating, electricity, etc. Also produces biochar, however the potential beneficial applications of this product as a soil amendment are still under investigation.
 Produces steam, syngas, and which can be beneficially re-used in various applications such as heating, electricity, etc. Also produces biochar, however the potential beneficial applications of this product as a soil amendment are still under investigation.
-GHG Emission Implications significantly reduced o oxide emissions, carb an offset usage of syr In comparison to alter biosolids application t quarries, forests, land potential for GHG em Any off-site option wil implications due to the In comparison to landfilling, GHG emissions are significantly reduced due to lesser methane/nitrous- oxide emissions, carbon sequestration into soil, and offset usage of synthetic fertilizers.
-In comparison to alternative beneficial use options, the production and sale of biosolids as a soil fertilizer product through bagging, compost, or BGM, presents medium potential for GHG emission reduction, assuming it has greater potential to offset the usage of synthetic fertilizers.
-In comparison to landfilling, GHG emissions are significantly reduced (lesser methane/nitrous-oxide emissions, non-renewable fuel usage offsets).
-Thermal processing options will have increased GHG implications from the oxidization of any gases produced. are significantly reduced (lesser methane/nitrous-oxide emissions, non- renewable fuel usage offsets).
+GHG Emission Implications 2 significantly reduced of oxide emissions, carb an offset usage of syn In comparison to alter biosolids application to quarries, forests, land potential for GHG emi Any off-site option will implications due to the In comparison to landfilling, GHG emissions are cantly reduced due to lesser methane/nitrousemissions, carbon sequestration into soil, and set usage of synthetic fertilizers.
+In comparison to landfilling significantly reduced due to oxide emissions, carbon sequestration into soil, and set usage of synthetic fertilizers.
+In comparison to alternative beneficial use options, ds application to degraded areas (mines, es, forests, lands, etc.) presents the lowest ial for GHG emission reduction. f-site option will have higher GHG emission ations due to the transport distances and g frequency associated with the transport of lesser methane/nitrous- questration into soil, and tilizers. beneficial use options, iosolids as a soil fertilizer mpost, or BGM, presents emission reduction, In comparison to landfilling, GHG emissions are significantly reduced (lesser methane/nitrous-oxide emissions, non-renewable fuel usage offsets).
+Thermal processing options will have increased GHG implications from the oxidization of any gases produced. renewable fuel usage offsets).
 Advanced thermal processing options will have increased GHG implications from the